cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 When I first bonded my node, I didn't pay much attention to the values I set, assuming I could adjust them later once everything was up and running.
 However, I discovered it's more challenging than expected because the current version of the Nym wallet doesn't support this functionality via its GUI.

-Here’s an excerpt from a conversation with operators on [operators:nymtech.chat](https://matrix.to/#/#operators:nymtech.chat):
+Here's an excerpt from a conversation with operators on [operators:nymtech.chat](https://matrix.to/#/#operators:nymtech.chat):

 Question:
 > One more question: If I want to change the profit margin of my node, do I have to unbond and rebond?
 Or is there another way how to set this parameter?